-If the investigative site does not own a Venus VivaTM, a device will be provided by the sponsor.
+If the investigative site does not own a Venus Viva[TM], a device will be provided by the sponsor.
 An activation code will be required to activate the device (not applicable if the site owns the device).
-This code will not be provided to the investigative site until all regulatory and EC or IRB approvals are in place and the site has received training for both the device and the study (if applicable).
+This code will be provided to the investigative site once all regulatory and EC/IRB approvals are in place and the site has received training for both the device and the study (if applicable).